 - LOIP 2 Access to work, learning and training opportunities

 - LOIP 3 A Good Place to Live

-The Job Strategy Group oversees the partnership support for the Joined Up for Jobs, Joined Up for Business and Youth Employability Partnership:
+The Local Employability Partnership oversees the partnership support for the Joined Up for Jobs, Joined Up for Business, Joined Up for Families and Youth Employability Partnership:

 - Joined Up for Jobs sets out the framework for a partnership of key agencies and frontline services to work together to help more people into employment.
 Support is given through website resources, a client management information system, and quarterly forums

 - Joined Up for Business gives businesses a "no wrong door" approach and offers a bespoke, free recruitment and training service, as well as a business growth support service for SMEs.
 We help businesses identify funding initiatives that can support recruitment, training and business growth needs.
 We also support the Fort Kinnaird Recruitment Skills Centre, and the emerging Edinburgh St James development through FUSE